Tech-at-DU/Habitual-Swift4/P02-Adding-a-Table-View/readme.md

 > [action]
 > Rename the `MainViewController` class in the **MainViewController.swift** file

 > Rename the file name of `MainViewController.swift` to **HabitsTableViewController.swift**.
-You can double click or select the file and hit return/enter.
+You can double-click or select the file and hit return/enter.

 > Rename `MainViewController.xib` to **HabitsTableViewController.xib**.